mozilla/treeherder/docs/ui/installation.rst

     vagrant ~/treeherder$ yarn start:local

-This will watch UI files for changes and build an unminified version in the ``dist/`` directory.
-Note that this process is a little slower than using the regular development server, so you may wish to use it only for development that requires a frontend login.
+* The server will perform an initial build and then watch for new changes.
+Once the server is running, you can navigate to: `<http://localhost:5000>`_ to see the UI.

 Building the minified UI with Vagrant
 -------------------------------------